Georgia Tech Yellow Jackets football: Home stadium

-The Yellow Jackets play their home games at Bobby Dodd Stadium at Historic Grant Field in Atlanta, Georgia.
+The Yellow Jackets play their home games at Bobby Dodd Stadium at Hyundai Field in Atlanta, Georgia.
 Upon his hiring in 1904, John Heisman insisted that the Institute acquire its own football field.
 Grant Field was constructed to appease Heisman as well as bring a true home field advantage to Tech football.

 From 1893 to 1912, the team used area parks such as Brisbane Park, Ponce de Leon Park, and Piedmont Park as the home field.
 Georgia Tech took out a seven-year lease on what is now the southern end of Grant Field, although the land was not adequate for sports, due to its unleveled, rocky nature.
 In 1905, Heisman had 300 convict laborers clear rocks, remove tree stumps, and level out the field for play; Tech students then built a grandstand on the property.
 The land was purchased by 1913, and John W. Grant donated $15,000 towards the construction of the field's first permanent stands; the field was named Grant Field in honor of the donor's deceased son, Hugh Inman Grant.

 The stadium now sits amongst a unique urban skyline and is among the oldest Division I FBS football stadiums.
 In fact, the only Division I stadiums older are Franklin Field at the University of Pennsylvania and Harvard Stadium.
 Grant Field was natural grass until 1971.
 The astroturf was replaced by grass in 1995.
 The stadium officially holds 55,000 but has held up to 56,412 in 2005 and 56,680 in 2006.

 On February 26, 2019, Georgia Tech officials unveiled plans to hold one home game per season from 2020 to 2024 (five games total) at Mercedes-Benz Stadium, located less than one mile from the Georgia Tech main campus, with the series dubbed "Mayhem at MBS".
 However, due to the COVID-19 pandemic, on July 30, 2020, the 2020 game against Notre Dame was moved back to Bobby Dodd Stadium and the agreement with MBS was extended to six years, running through 2026, comprising six games.